rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 uWp6C0y9Zb2GUDgoazWp09gqEjNH2vnefIJvFvR7oRjGgSyYdyBm4z9PGEyRg//asR8+rkNi5jXaqzUd%
 ```

-You can also use nmap.
+For devices that don't have `show ip ssh`, you can use nmap with the built in `ssh-enum-algos` script.
 This is from the Ubiquiti Nano Station in my home lab.

 ```bash
 sudo nmap -sV --script ssh2-enum-algos 192.168.10.50